 6.1 Wagers shall be settled in accordance with rules 3.9 and 3.10 of Division 8 of these rules.

-6.2 Credits due to a player must be paid in accordance with rules 3.5(d) and (e) of this division.
+6.2 Credits due to a player must be paid in accordance with rules 3.5(d) of this division.

-6.3 A player may redeem a payment voucher with the casino operator for an amount equivalent to the value of the credits.
+6.3 A player may redeem a payment voucher with the Casino Operator for an amount equivalent to the value of the credits.

 7.0 Irregularities